-Similar to the UK acts, New Zealand singer Aaradhna is pulling creative inspiration from the Motown era of soul music.
+Similar to UK acts, New Zealand singer Aaradhna is pulling creative inspiration from the Motown era of soul music.
 When it seems like there is not a place in the mainstream for soul music, an artist breaks through to prove there is a demand.
 The singer to deliver the song now is Aaradhna.

 On the remix of “Wake Up“, it is obvious that her music influences include Otis Redding, The Temptations, and Sam Cooke.
-The addition of Common on the song for a guest verse helped generate new interest for those not familiar with Aaradhna, leaving a lasting impressions of the talented songstress.
+The addition of Common on the song for a guest verse helped generate new interest for those not familiar with Aaradhna, leaving a lasting impression of the talented songstress.
 The record topped Singersroom’s Most Played Independent Singles of the Week.